Connect Health is firmly committed to providing a high-quality service and continually improving the quality of service it provides

 To Whom Should I Raise My Concern/Complaint Initially?

-The first stage of our Concern & Complaints Procedure is ‘Local Resolution’.
-This applies principally where a ‘concern’ (usually made verbally in the first instance), is shared with a member of staff at Connect.
+The first stage of our Complaints Procedure is ‘Local Resolution’.
+This applies principally where a ‘Informal Complaint’ (usually made verbally in the first instance), is shared with a member of staff at Connect.
 This could be to one of our Patient Care Advisers over the phone, to the individual practitioner who provided the service, or alternatively to the Connect Manager of that service.

 How Do I Make a Formal Complaint?

-If local resolution has not been successful, your concerns have not been addressed or if you feel your complaint is of such significance that it requires escalating to a higher authority, you will need to put your complaint formally in writing (by post, email, or via our website), This should be directed to the local Manager responsible for the service you received, or to Connect’s Head Office for the attention of our Complaints Coordinator (see below).
+If local resolution has not been successful, your concerns have not been addressed or if you feel your complaint is of such significance that it requires escalating to a higher authority, you will need to put your complaint formally in writing (by post, email, or via our website).
+This should be directed to the local Manager responsible for the service you received, or to Connect Health’s Head Office for the attention of our Complaints Team (see below).

-Please be aware that if you make your complaint verbally, a written record will only be made by Connect, at our discretion.
-If you make a complaint in writing, Connect will ensure it is logged formally and responded to fully, in writing.
+If you make a complaint in writing, Connect Health will ensure it is logged formally and responded to fully, in writing.

 What is the Process for Reviewing My Complaint?